chhsdata/dataplaybook-beta/includes/4_maintain.md

 To identify **trends** in customer satisfaction, ask feedback at regular intervals, and track them over time.
 Some popular ways to measure overall customer satisfaction trends are:
-* [Net Promoter Score (NPS)](https://blog.hubspot.com/customer-success/what-is-nps): A single question, answered by with a scale of 1 to 10 “How likely are you to refer us as a product or service?”:
+* [Net Promoter Score (NPS)](https://blog.hubspot.com/customer-success/what-is-nps): A single question, answered with a scale of 1 to 10 “How likely are you to refer us as a product or service?”:
 * **Customer Satisfaction Score (CSAT)** is a measurement of how satisfied a customer is with a specific interaction with a company: “Please rate the quality of service provided to you”
 * **Social media monitoring**: use google tracking to keep up with what people are saying about your product or service